Cost of LivingUpdated May 2026

 How does Amarillo compare to other south cities?

-Among southern cities in our database, Amarillo ranks near the middle for rent prices.
+Among southern cities in our database, Amarillo ranks as one of the more affordable options for rent prices.
 Nearby alternatives include Lubbock and Midland.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Amarillo?